Portugal's rich gastronomic history and culture are, arguably, the most influential cuisine in the world today.

 Pastel de Belem

-The most famous dessert of Portugal is known far beyond the borders of the country.
+The most famous dessert of Portugal is known far beyond the country's borders.

 In the 19th century, novices of the Jeronimush monastery began to bake puff crunchy baskets with sweet custard inside.
 The Portuguese egg tart was born.